-1) The Board of Behavioral Sciences (BBS) issues two different licenses: the professional clinical counselor license (LPC) and the marriage and family therapy license (LMFT).
+The Board of Behavioral Sciences (BBS) issues two different licenses: the professional clinical counselor license (LPC) and the marriage and family therapy license (LMFT).
 The licenses cover the application of theories and techniques to assist individuals, families, and groups to solve mental health problems or facilitate change.
-The primary difference between the licenses involves the specific training and experience in the delivery of clinical mental health theories and techniques for the LPCC versus a concentration of family systems theories and techniques required for the LMFT.
-A student graduating from Western Seminary's Counseling Program may make application to the California licensing board.
-You must register separately for the Associate Professional Clinical Counselor (APCC) and/or for the Associate Marriage and Family Therapist (AMFT) prior to accruing post-graduate clinical experience.
+The primary difference between the licenses involves the specific training and experience in the delivery of family systems theories and techniques required for the LMFT.
+A student graduating from Western Seminary's Counseling Program may make application to the California licensing board to become a California Registered Counseling Associate and ultimately to obtain an LMFT and/or LPCC license.